Release flow

 The script (plugin/scripts/bump-stable.mjs) reads the current -beta.N suffix, strips it, runs npm version <stripped>.
 The version lifecycle hook calls bump-version.mjs which detects the plain version and updates all five manifest files (vs. a beta bump which only touches the bundled manifest + the BRAT mirror — see Release pipeline for why).

-2. Make the fix + bump: npm version patch --no-git-tag-version to go 1.0.44 → 1.0.45. (bump:stable won’t help here — there’s no -beta suffix to strip.)
+2. Make the fix and bump to the patch stable: cd plugin && npm version patch --no-git-tag-version (1.0.44 → 1.0.45; bump:stable doesn’t apply — there’s no -beta suffix to strip).

 Pre-release sanity checks